Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 # Data Regularisation

-The tutorial aims to introduce the usage of `SaQC` methods in order to obtain regularly sampled data derivates. from given timeseris data input.
-Regularly sampled timeseries data, is data, that has constant temporal spacing between subsequent datapoints.
+The tutorial aims to introduce the usage of `SaQC` methods, in order to obtain regularly sampled data derivatives from given time series data input.
+Regularly sampled time series data, is data, that that exhibits a constant temporal spacing in between subsequent data points.

-## Data
+## Why

-Usually, meassurement data does not come in regularly sampled timeseries.
-The reasons on the other hand, why one would like to have timeseries data, that exhibits a constant temporal gap size in between subsequent meassurements, are manifold.
+Often, measurement data does not come in regularly sampled time series.
+The reasons, why one usually would like to have time series data, that exhibits a constant temporal gap size in between subsequent measurements, are manifold.

-The 2 foremost important ones, may be, that statistics, such as mean and standard deviation usually presupposes the set of data points, they are computed of, to be of "equal" weights.
+The 2 foremost important ones, may be, that statistics, such as *mean* and *standard deviation* usually presuppose the set of data points, they are computed of, to be equally weighted.

-The second reason is, that, relating data of different sources to another, is impossible, if one has not a mapping at hand, that relates the different meassurement times to each other.
+The second reason, is, that, relating data of different sources to another, is impossible, if one has not a mapping at hand, that relates the different date time indices to each other.
+One easy and intuitive way of constructing such a mapping, is to just resample all data at the same (regular) timestamp.

+## Tutorial data

-The following [dataset](../ressources/data/SoilMoisture.csv) of Soil Moisture meassurements may serve as explainatory data:
+The following [dataset](../ressources/data/SoilMoisture.csv) of Soil Moisture meassurements may serve as example data set:

 ![](../ressources/images/cbooks_SoilMoisture.png)